 In reality, human beings can only hold a very small number (maybe one!) of thoughts in our head at the same time.
 We’re not actually able to do things simultaneously.
 What we’re doing when we think we are multitasking is switching back and forth rapidly between things.
 It’s called cognitive switching.
 And it comes with a high price tag.

 When switching between two tasks, you are probably giving at most 40% of your attention to each of those tasks, and the other 20% at least, is required for the switching.
 Study after study has shown that cognitive switching both lengthens the time it takes to complete a task, and decreases the quality or accuracy of the output.
 I read a study recently that determined that driver inattention is the cause of 80 percent of all car crashes.
 The most common distraction is use of cell phones.
 And guess what?
 The numbers are the same whether the person was dialing, talking, or listening!

-What’s the difference between Lance Armstrong & other cyclists or Michael Phelps & other swimmers?
-They probably have more natural ability than others, but not all others.
-The difference is the ability to focus.
-Athletes winning competitions, surgeons performing successful surgeries, scientists making breakthroughs….None of these happen without being “in the zone.
+What’s the difference between Michael Phelps & many other swimmers?
+Sure, he may have more natural ability than many others, but not all others.
+The difference is his ability to focus.
+Athletes winning competitions, surgeons performing successful surgeries, scientists making breakthroughs….None of these happen without being extremely focused, or “in the zone.

-Let me be clear: I’m not telling you never to multi-task.
+Let me be clear: I’m not telling you never to ‘multitask.’
 I’m just suggesting that you be more selective, and more thoughtful, about when you do it, rather than having that be your default method of operating.
 If your email (Twitter, Facebook, LinkedIn, etc) is always open and always downloading, then nothing ever gets 100% of your attention.